Store credit cards are a big deal during the holiday shopping season.

 Most of the cards we researched had poor perks programs that made you choose between up-front rewards or long-term rewards.

 This is in stark contrast to the rewards options you have with regular credit cards.
-Hotel rewards credit cards like the Hyatt Visa, for example, not only give you rewards on every purchase you make, but they usually upgrade you to a better status in the hotel’s loyalty program and you get yearly perks like a free night or extra points.
+Hotel rewards credit cards like the World of Hyatt Visa, for example, not only give you rewards on every purchase you make, but they usually upgrade you to a better status in the hotel’s loyalty program and you get yearly perks like a free night or extra points.

 Points and Cash Back Are Limited to Store